 One day, when “the emperor of heaven” was on a hunting expedition on earth, this elephant god fell sick and was left behind.
 However, one older man cared for the elephant until it became healthy and strong again.
 This elephant god stayed on earth to repay the man and the village, helping the village farmers cultivate the land.

 But this didn’t go well with the emperor of heaven, who wanted the elephant god back in heaven.
 When it refused, the emperor came down to fight and capture the elephant.
-And while it killed so many of the emperor’s soldiers, the elephant was finally slain while drinking water on the river.
+While it killed many of the emperor’s soldiers, the elephant was finally slain while drinking water on the river.
+However, its body never fell.
+To this day, it remains as the Elephant Trunk Hill.

 Things to See and Do Near Elephant Trunk Hill